vikejs/vike/examples/react-17/readme.md

-Example of using `vike` with React 17.
+Example of using Vike with React 17.

 ```bash
 git clone git@github.com:brillout/vike